AlexRowshan/StudySC/README.md

-# Switch to "MainBranch" to view code
+# Switch to "mainBranch" to view code

 Deployment Instructions:
 Prerequisites: